Joshua H Tyler

 How It’s Going

-When not busy running Walk Big or writing things about himself in the third person, Josh is focused on playing father to a family of six.
-If there’s any time left over, Josh is still totally obsessed with science fiction.
+When not busy running Walk Big or writing things about himself in the third person, Josh is focused on his life as a father to a family of six.
+If there’s any time left over, he’s still totally obsessed with science fiction.
 If you pay attention, you’ll see him writing passionately about Star Trek and crazy sci-fi starships on the internet instead of doing the paperwork that has piled up on his desk.